tulasinnd/Weather-AI-Agent/README.md

 ollama pull qwen3:4b
 ```

 ### Step 3: Start Ollama

-Make sure Ollama is running.
+Since we choose the LLM model to be locally without API call, make sure Ollama is running in the background

 You can verify the model is available:

 ```bash
 ollama list
 ```

 ### Step 4: Install Project Dependencies